Kubernetes-Based Deployment of a Validator node

 your OIDC provider must support the OAuth 2.0 Client Credentials Grant flow.

-This means that you must be able to configure (CLIENT_ID, CLIENT_SECRET) pairs for all Validator node components that need to authenticate to others.
+This means that you must be able to configure (CLIENT_ID, CLIENT_SECRET) pairs for all Validator node components that need to authenticate themselves to other components.

 Currently, this is the validator app backend - which needs to authenticate to the Validator node’s Canton participant.